Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

 - **Snake Case :**
 Each word is separated by an underscore character. `my_variable_name = "John"`

+!!!
+Note
+    In Jac, the **snake_case** naming convention is used for defining variable identifiers.
+This enhances readability and maintains consistency throughout the codebase.

 ## Output Variables
 The Jaclang `print()` function is often used to output variables.